zakariaGatter/brash/README.md

 [Brash] can automatically...

 * Rename existing files during Delete or Restore
-* Create a trash Folder in Removabele Devices
+* Create a trash Folder in Removable Devices

 [Brash] is undergoing an interface change, please stay up to date to get the latest changes.